Inside African PoliticsPierre Englebert and Kevin C. Dunn

 ABOUT THE AUTHOR

 Pierre Englebert is professor of political science at Pomona College.
 He is author of the award-winning Africa: Unity, Sovereignty, and Sorrow and State Legitimacy and Development in Africa.
-Kevin C. Dunn is associate professor of political science at Hobart and William Smith Colleges.
+Kevin C. Dunn is professor of political science at Hobart and William Smith Colleges.
 His recent publications include The Politics of Origin in Africa: Autochthony, Citizenship, and Conflict and African Guerrillas: Raging Against the Machine.

 - Why Study African Politics?